The Fair Credit Reporting Act (FCRA)

 You can apply a security freeze.
 It ensures that a consumer reporting agency only releases your report after obtaining your express authorization.
 The security freeze, which also serves as a fraud alert, suspends approval of loans and services, giving you time to review before signing them off.
 The fraud alert requires confirmation of your identity before processing any facility.

 Undoubtedly, the Act allows you to seek damages in court on violations from users of consumer reports.
 The extent of compensation depends on whether the breach was effected, willful or negligence.
-Paties likely to fall prey include unauthorized use of an individual's information to make decisions regarding granting them employment, credit facilities, and rental of properties.
+Parties likely to fall prey include unauthorized use of an individual's information to make decisions regarding granting them employment, credit facilities, and rental of properties.

-The Fair Credit Reporting Act requirements
+What are The Fair Credit Reporting Act requirements?

 The Fair Credit Reporting Act requirements outline the modalities for the use of consumer information by customer reporting agencies.
 The FCRA 2003 updated version outlines the requirements for consumer report users, furnishers, and consumer reporting agencies.
-The Act stipulates the requirements as follows:The agency to seek authority before sharing information with third parties.
+The Act stipulates the requirements as follows: The agency to seek authority before sharing information with third parties.
 The Act permits disclosure to potential and current employers upon your consent, credit service providers, and legal authorities.

 The Act stipulates the agency to report to a customer upon their request for free once a year.
 Additionally, you have the liberty to request additional reports at a fee.
 Upon claims of inaccuracy from a customer, the Act requires an agency to investigate and correct or delete.
 It also provides for customers to opt-out of marketing lists.
 Additionally, by calling 1-888-5-OPT OUT, customers can instantly opt out.
 For unfavorable decisions informed by customer reports, the Act requires consumer notification.
 It also accords them the right to dispute inaccurate credit scores.
 Additionally, the Act allows the agency a grace period of up to 30 days to effect necessary corrections.